-Consequently, the SICAV, directly or indirectly (i.e. through an intermediary appointed to this effect):
+Consequently, the SICAV, whether directly or indirectly (i.e. through a contact appointed for this purpose):

 - may have cause, at any time, to request and obtain from each investor an update of the documents and information already supplied as well as any other document or additional information for whatever purposes; - is required by the Directive to notify all or some of the information supplied by the investor in connection with the investment in the SICAV to the competent local taxation authorities.